Before starting my first flying lesson, I'll need to have some basic gear like every (student) pilot.

 Since I'll be flying piston aircraft during my training, I want to make sure my ears are well protected with preferably an ANR (Active Noise Reduction) headset.
 To be able to fly or more than an hour without getting a headache, the headset should also be comfortable enough with not too much clamping force on my head.
 I own a cheap ASA HS1 headset, which works great, but I don't quite like the clamping force on my head and ears after using it for longer than 45 minutes.

-For my flight training, I have personally chosen for the Faro G2 ANR headset.
+For my flight training, I decided to buy the Faro G2 ANR headset.
 The G2 offers ANR, comfortable leather ear seals and even an aux MP3/iPhone audio input and all of that for less than $400.
 I wrote a review about the headset which will be completed after my first flights with it!

 Some other gear you will need includes a kneeboard, a fuel tester, a checklist of the aircraft type you'll be flying, a logbook and of course the obvious things like descent sunglasses.
 I also bought a handheld aviation radio for safety on the ground, as a backup and to listen to and learn from ATC calls.